loginom/loginom-help-en-omegat/data/processors/validation.md

 # Validation of Models

-**Validation** is a check of the operation correctness (prediction ability) of the analytical model trained on the machine learning basis.
+**Validation** is a check of the operation correctness (predictive ability) of the analytical model trained on the machine learning basis.
 It also secures compliance of the analytical model with the requirements of the solved task.

 It is performed on the basis of the independent validation set (namely, the set that has not been used for training and testing) after the model training and testing.